 The Company's primary sources of capital resources are comprised of cash and cash equivalents and the issuance of securities.
-The Company will continuously monitor its capital structure and, based on changes in operations and economic conditions, may adjust the structure by issuing new shares or new debt as necessary.
+The Company also has access to certain capital commitments from Nuton LLC under the Nuton Option Agreement.
+The Company will continuously monitor its capital structure and based on changes in operations and economic conditions, may adjust the structure by issuing new shares or new debt as necessary.
 While it is anticipated that funds from cash reserves of the Company will support further technical work and drilling in connection with the Project, the Company will need to raise further funds to complete the development of the Project, as well as to conduct other exploration and development activities.
 The Company will seek to raise further funds through equity or debt financings.
 The Company's ability to continue as a going concern in the short-term is dependent on the continued support of its equity holders.
 In the long-term the Company's ability to continue as a going concern is dependent on raising further funding.
 While the Company has been successful in securing financing to date, there are no guarantees that it will be able to secure such financing in the future on terms acceptable to the Company, if at all.
 This could, in turn, have a material adverse effect on the Company's business, financial condition, results of operations, cash flows or prospects.